-Proof of dependency can be acquired by submitting a copy of the most recent federal income tax return to the Office of Human Resources before the waiver can be credited.
+Proof of dependency can be acquired by attaching a copy of the most recent federal income tax return to the Office of Human Resources before the waiver can be credited.

 Who is considered a spouse?

 A spouse is the person to whom the employee is currently and legally married.
-Spouse does not include divorced and legally separated spouses.
+Spouse does not include divorced, legally separated spouses, or domestic partners.

 Are opposite gender domestic partners eligible?